dguglielmi-git/redux-toolkit/README.md

 # Redux Toolkit in ReactJS
 ___
-Here is a concise example of how to implement redux-toolkit in a project using a few simple steps.
-In this instance, we generated a store utilizing multiple reducers in a straightforward scenario.
+This concise example demonstrates how to implement Redux Toolkit in a project using just a few simple steps.
+We created a store by utilizing multiple reducers in a straightforward scenario.

 ## Installing redux-toolkit in our project
 ```sh